 Introduction & benefits

 Telcred Access Manager is a software for physical access control, provided as a cloud-service.
-The solution is designed to work with IP-connected door controllers, specifically the A1001 Network Door Controller, A1601 Network Door Controller, and A9161 Network I/O Relay Module from Axis Communications.
+The solution is designed to work with IP-connected door controllers, primarily the A1001 Network Door Controller, and A1601 Network Door Controller from Axis Communications.
 The Axis door controllers can also be extended with wireless locks using either SimonsVoss SmartIntego or Assa Aperio.

 This online documentation describes the main features of the solution.
 It is aimed at new customers and partners as a general introduction.

 Some of the benefits of Telcred Access Manager include:

 - Cloud-based service

 - Simple and secure connection of door controllers

 - Mobile access with smartphone app or URL

 - Delegated administration